veerpatel04/MLE-Case-Study/README.md

 This project develops a machine learning solution to predict hotel booking probabilities using customer search data.
 The implementation focuses on creating a scalable pipeline that processes raw data, engineers meaningful features, and evaluates multiple models to optimize hotel ranking decisions.

 ### Exploratory Data Analysis (EDA)
 The dataset contains 23 features spanning customer demographics, search parameters, and hotel attributes.
 Initial analysis revealed a significant class imbalance in the target variable (`bookingLabel`), with non-bookings (label 0) dominating over actual bookings (label 1).
-As shown in the target distribution plot (Figure 1), approximately 95% of instances represent non-conversions.
-Numerical features like `numRooms` and `minPrice` showed right-skewed distributions, while `customerReviewScore` displayed a normal distribution pattern (Figure 2).
+As shown in the target distribution plot, approximately 95% of instances represent non-conversions.
+Numerical features like `numRooms` and `minPrice` showed right-skewed distributions, while `customerReviewScore` displayed a normal distribution pattern.

 ### Feature Engineering
 Key engineered features include temporal metrics such as `days_to_checkin` (calculated from search to check-in dates) and `length_of_stay` (duration between check-in/out dates).
 A `discount_pct` feature was created to quantify price incentives using the difference between strike and actual prices.
 Non-predictive identifiers like `searchId` and temporal columns were removed to prevent data leakage.

-### Model Development
+### Model Development and Results
-Three models were implemented in a scikit-learn pipeline:
-1. **Logistic Regression** with class weighting
-2. **Random Forest** classifier
-3. **Gradient Boosting** machine (GBM)

-The preprocessing pipeline handles missing values through median/mode imputation, scales numerical features, and one-hot encodes categorical variables like `destinationName` and `deviceCode`.
-Stratified 3-fold cross-validation was used to account for class imbalance.

-### Results
+We evaluated three machine learning models for predicting booking probability:

+Logistic Regression achieved an AUC of 0.58
+Random Forest achieved an AUC of 0.60
+Gradient Boosting achieved an AUC of 0.65

-The Random Forest model achieved superior performance with a test AUC of 0.86, demonstrating strong discrimination capability between booking/non-booking events.
-As shown in the ROC curve comparison (Figure 3), all models significantly outperformed random guessing, with GBM closely following at 0.85 AUC.
-Feature importance analysis (Figure 4) identified `discount_pct`, `days_to_checkin`, and `customerReviewScore` as top predictors, suggesting price sensitivity and planning horizon significantly influence booking decisions.
+Gradient Boosting demonstrated the strongest performance, though there remains room for improvement.
+The analysis identified key predictive features, with review count, customer review scores, and star level showing the strongest influence on booking probability.
+Feature importance analysis identified `discount_pct`, `days_to_checkin`, and `customerReviewScore` as top predictors, suggesting price sensitivity and planning horizon significantly influence booking decisions.

 ---

 ## Recommendations for Improvement

-### 1. Class Imbalance Mitigation
-The severe 95:5 class ratio likely limits model sensitivity to booking patterns.
-Implementing synthetic minority oversampling (SMOTE) or using precision-oriented metrics like F2-score could improve recall of booking events without excessive false positives.
+### Data and Features

+Track major holidays, local events, and peak travel seasons to capture temporal patterns that influence booking behavior.
+Incorporate historical booking rates and patterns to provide context for predicting future bookings.
+Add competitor price tracking to understand each hotel's relative value proposition within its market segment.
+Integrate local event data and geographic features to provide better context for booking predictions.

-### 2. Model Optimization
+### Model Enhancements

+Implement SMOTE or adjusted class weights to address the significant imbalance between booked and non-booked hotels.
-Conduct grid searches to optimize hyperparameters like Random Forest's tree depth and GBM's learning rate.
-Experiment with alternative classifiers like XGBoost or neural networks that might better capture complex feature interactions.
+Upgrade to more sophisticated algorithms like XGBoost or LightGBM to better capture complex booking patterns.

-### 3. Enhanced Feature Space
-Incorporate external datasets such as:
-- Local event calendars to capture demand surges
-- Weather forecasts for destination locations
-- Historical hotel performance metrics

-Create interaction terms between key features like `discount_pct × starLevel` to model premium property price sensitivity.

-### 4. Deployment Strategy
-Package the model using Docker for containerized deployment on cloud platforms.
-Implement a FastAPI service with endpoint monitoring to handle real-time prediction requests from the hotel ranking system.

-### 5. Performance Monitoring
-Establish baselines for feature distributions using tools like Great Expectations.
-Monitor prediction drift and implement automated retraining triggers when AUC drops below 0.82.
+Combine predictions from multiple models through stacking or ensemble methods to improve overall accuracy.
+Set up automated hyperparameter optimization to maintain peak model performance as data patterns change.

+### System Improvements

+Optimize the feature engineering pipeline to enable real-time predictions for incoming search requests.
+Implement continuous model monitoring to track performance metrics and trigger retraining when needed.
+Create an A/B testing framework to safely evaluate new features and model improvements.
+Develop API endpoints for both real-time predictions and batch processing capabilities.

+### Future Work

+Build a price sensitivity model to optimize pricing strategies in conjunction with booking predictions.
+Create a personalization system that incorporates individual user preferences and booking history.
+Implement an automated feedback loop to incorporate booking outcomes into regular model updates.
+Expand the system to handle multiple markets with region-specific features and models.

 ---